Engine Block Repair

 Metal stitching or pinning.

 Pinning is a simple and effective way to repair iron engine blocks.
 These pinning kits use a bolt of the same material as the head or block to repair small and large cracks in cast iron cylinder heads and blocks.
-It typically requires a drill, tap, bolt, and a grinder.
+It typically requires a drill, tap, bolt, and grinder.

 Here's how: